Dr. Utz Kador LL.M.

 Claus is fluent in German and English and has basic knowledge of Italian.
 He is married and has two kids.
 In his spare time he much enjoys endurance sports such as mountain biking and running, including long distance events.

-joined Kador & Partner in September 2006 after having practiced at another Munich IP law firm as a German and European Patent and Trade Mark Attorney since 1995.
+joined Kador & Partner in September 2006 after having practiced at an international Munich IP law firm.
+He is German and European Patent and Trade Mark Attorney and practiced as a Patent Attorney since 1995.